 Michael Pinto of Mold Sensitized gives his opinions about mold testing in a blog post called “What’s the Best Sampling Strategy for My Mold Remediation Project?”

-Toxicologist Dr. Jack Thrasher provides technical information about mold testing on his website.
+The website of the late toxicologist Dr. Jack Thrasher provides technical information about mold testing.

 The website momsAWARE features an interview with Dr. Thrasher about the ERMI as well as a good explanation of how to interpret the ERMI test results.